arch111arch/Blender-Society/README.md

 - __Join Form__

 A short form for users to join the Blender Society.
 To encourage engagement it is as simple as possible.
+The user is prompted to enter name and email in order to submit the form.
+The submit-button gives visual-feedback by color-changes on mouseover.

 ![Joibform](https://github.com/arch111arch/Blender-Society/blob/main/bs_join.PNG?raw=true)

 ### Features to implement
-- If this site was to be serious, a forum would be added and much more in-depth showcases of Blender and 3D as a whole.
+- If this site was to be a full proper site, a forum would be added and much more in-depth showcases of Blender and 3D as a whole.
-- As it stands, this is a way to get interested people in the door, the real community would be happening after they join.
+- As it stands, this is a way to get interested people in the door, the real community interactions would be happening after they join.

 ## Responsive design
 To ensure the site worked on multiple devices, levels of @media were used to alter the styling for smaller screens.